psychemedia/storytelling-notes/wightnotes-books.md

 1852
 https://archive.org/details/cu31924028050940

-Papal Rome, the foretold and foredoomed apostasy, anathematized of God : and under the ban of divine excommunication; a sermon preached in Ventnor Church, Isle of Wight, Sunday, Nov.
+Papal Rome, the foretold and foredoomed apostasy, anathematized of God: and under the ban of divine excommunication; a sermon preached in Ventnor Church, Isle of Wight, Sunday, Nov.
 24th, 1850
 Coleman, John Noble
 1851
 https://archive.org/details/a629414400coleuoft